 - August 2024: Act enters into force

-- February 2025: Prohibited practices ban takes effect
+- February 2025: Prohibited practices ban and AI literacy obligations take effect

-- August 2027: Full compliance required for all high-risk systems
+- August 2027: Full compliance required for all regulated product-embedded systems

 Financial Penalties